 Diane Gilson: Good Day, this is Diane Gilson with Info Plus Accounting and I’d like to welcome you to today’s session, ‘Selecting the Best Version of QuickBooks’.

-So my comments are going to relate to 2010 and we’ll take it from there.
-The online version, your pricing is right there, you get 30 days free and then you can get a basic for a single user plus a free accountant edition at $9.95 a month, or you can go to the plus version at $35 a month.
-I’m not going to spend much time on this because it really is not recommended for job costing from my stand point.
-It’s fine for simpler companies but as of right now, it’s really not adequate for job costing purposes.
+So my comments will relate to 2010, and we’ll take it from there.
+The online version, your pricing is right there, you get 30 days free, and then you can get a basic for a single user plus a free accountant edition at $9.95 a month, or you can go to the plus version at $35 a month.
+I’m not going to spend much time on this because it really is not recommended for job costing from my standpoint.
+It’s fine for simpler companies, but as of right now, it’s really not adequate for job costing purposes.

-If you really want to get into an online hosted version (we talked about this in the earlier class), you can get into the regular desktop style QuickBooks in an online environment by using a hosting service.
-So if you’re interested in that ‘holler’ and we’ll get you some information.
+If you really want to get into an online hosted version (we talked about this in the earlier class), you can get into the regular desktop-style QuickBooks in an online environment by using a hosting service.
+So if you’re interested in that ‘holler’, we’ll get you some information.

 Simple Start.
 I rounded these – it was $99.95.
-Most of these are all with 95 cents on the end so I rounded them to the nearest dollar.
+Most of these have 95 cents on the end, so I rounded them to the nearest dollar.
 So Simple Start is going to run $100.
 You don’t want to get into this; there’s no point.
 You can’t do anything with job costing, and the people who are in these classes are here because they want to learn job costing applications.

-If we go into reports (and I’m working in Enterprise right now, but the reports are going to be pretty much the same) to ‘industry specific’; if we go look at contractor reports there’s a whole series of reports that are geared towards contractors.
+If we go into reports (and I’m working in Enterprise right now, but the reports are going to be pretty much the same) to ‘industry specific’; if we go look at contractor reports, there’s a whole series of reports that are geared towards contractors.
 Now some of these are available in Pro but a few of these are only available in Premier or Enterprise.
-So you’ll see (because I’m in the Accountant’s Edition, I get to use all of these), but if you pick up your package and install the Contractor Edition or the Manufacturing Edition, these are going to be the industry-specific reports that you see.
-Of course they’ve got professional services and retail and non-profit, so if you install the contractor’s edition…
+So you’ll see (because I’m in the Accountant’s Edition, I get to use all of these), but if you pick up your package and install the Contractor Edition or the Manufacturing Edition, these will be the industry-specific reports that you see.
+Of course, they’ve got professional services and retail and non-profit, so if you install the contractor’s edition…